Vector quarkonia at the LHC with JETHAD: A high-energy viewpoint

 Authors of Ref.\tcite{Braaten:1993rw} pointed out that, in moderate or large transverse-momentum regimes, an additional mechanism is at work.
 It relies upon the \emph{fragmentation} of a single parton which then inclusively hadronizes into the observed quarkonium.
-According to \emph{collinear factorization}, which is the most appropriate formalism to describe these regimes, the full hadronization must encoded in collinear fragmentation functions (FFs), whose time-like evolution~\cite{Curci:1980uw,Furmanski:1980cm} is naturally regulated by the Dokshitzer--Gribov--Lipatov--Altarelli--Parisi (DGLAP) system of equations\tcite{Gribov:1972ri,Gribov:1972rt,Lipatov:1974qm,Altarelli:1977zs,Dokshitzer:1977sg}.
+According to \emph{collinear factorization}, which is the most appropriate formalism to describe these regimes, the full hadronization must be encoded in collinear \ac{FFs}, whose time-like evolution~\cite{Curci:1980uw,Furmanski:1980cm} is naturally governed by the \ac{DGLAP} system of equations\tcite{Gribov:1972ri,Gribov:1972rt,Lipatov:1974qm,Altarelli:1977zs,Dokshitzer:1977sg}.
 Here, NRQCD turns out to be a powerful tool to perturbatively calculate nonevolved, initial scale inputs for these FFs.
 Now, the heavy-quark pair has a separation of order $1/m_Q$.
-On the one side, fragmentation production is often of a higher perturbative order with respect to the short-distance one.
-On the other side, it is magnified by powers of $(\mu/m_Q)^2$.
+On the one side, fragmentation production is often of a higher perturbative order than to the short-distance mechanism.
+On the other side, fragmentation is magnified by powers of $(\mu/m_Q)^2$.
 Thus, it becomes dominant at large energy scales, $\mu \gg m_Q$.

-NRQCD calculations of the gluon FF to a $S$-wave quarkonium in the CSM were presented in Ref.\tcite{Braaten:1993rw} for $\JPsi$ and $\eta_c$ at leading order (LO), and in Ref.\tcite{Artoisenet:2014lpa} for $\eta_c$ with higher accuracy (NLO).
+NRQCD calculations of the gluon FF to a $S$-wave particle in the CSM were presented in Ref.\tcite{Braaten:1993rw} for $\JPsi$ and $\eta_c$ at \ac{LO}, and in Ref.\tcite{Artoisenet:2014lpa} for $\eta_c$ with higher accuracy (NLO).
 The corresponding calculation for the $(c \to J/\psi+c+{\cal X})$ FF was given in Ref.\tcite{Braaten:1993mp} at LO and in Ref.\tcite{Zheng:2019dfk} at NLO.
 Refs.\tcite{Doncheski:1993xm,Braaten:1994xb,Cacciari:1994dr,Cacciari:1995yt,Cacciari:1995fs} contain phenomenological analyses aimed at shedding light, at the LO, on the intersection range between the short-distance and the fragmentation approximations.
 Functions portraying the fragmentation of constituent heavy quarks into $S$- and $P$-wave quarkonia were studied Refs.\tcite{Ma:2013yla,Ma:2014eja}.
 We refer to Refs.\tcite{Nayak:2005rw,Nayak:2005rt} for some FF advancements at next-to-NLO.
 FFs for polarized quarkonia were investigated in Refs.\tcite{Falk:1993rj,Chen:1993ii,Cho:1994gb,Kang:2011mg,Kang:2014pya,Ma:2015yka} (see Ref.\tcite{Lansberg:2008gk} for a digression).
 Authors of Ref.\tcite{Kang:2014tta} analyze quarkonium factorization and evolution at large energies.